google/compare-codecs/website/index.md

   * Traditional "Fixed quality, no adaptation".
-This is not an important version in Real Life, but is important because it allows some means of comparision with measurements done under this testing methodology at, for instance, MPEG.
+This is not an important version in Real Life, but is important because it allows some means of comparison with measurements done under this testing methodology at, for instance, MPEG.

   * Pre-encoded video targeted at fixed bandwidth delivery.
 This is a